 Did you ever write coded letters to your elementary school BFF in the Wingdings font?
-Asking for a friend...While a coded font might work well for top-secret-fourth-grade communications, it's a poor way to engage with your customers.
+Asking for a friend...
+While a coded font might work well for top-secret-fourth-grade communications, it's a poor way to engage with seniors and their loved ones.
 Many brands choose two or three fonts to give them some variety, while also allowing for consistency.
 Here are a few things you need to know about what the four basic groups of font choices say about your brand and business.